BastienFaivre/katacoda-scenarios/scenario/step9.md

 |macOS-latest|14|
 |macOS-latest|16|

-This will lead to 9 almost *copy jobs* with just two parameters changing each time.
+This will lead to 9 *copy jobs* with just two parameters changing each time.
 Furthermore, the code lenght is clearly increased.
 Isn't there an easier way to implement this ?
 The answer is yes, using [build matrix](https://docs.github.com/en/actions/using-jobs/using-a-build-matrix-for-your-jobs).

 # Practical Part